NovokhatskyiVitalii/NovokhatskyiVitalii/README.md

 ## 🚀 About Me

 🎓  Hi!
 I'm Vitalii, a Frontend Developer with 2.5 years of commercial experience in building and maintaining responsive web applications, landing pages, and CRM integrations.
 Skilled in React, TypeScript, Redux Toolkit, and modern UI libraries (MUI, Tailwind).
-Experienced in mentoring junior developers, conducting code reviews, and optimizing frontend performance (15–20% faster load times).
-Strong focus on scalable architecture, clean code, and delivering business-oriented solutions.
+Experienced in mentoring junior developers, conducting code reviews, and improving frontend performance (15–20% faster load times) through code splitting and optimization.
+Focused on scalable architecture, clean code, and delivering business-driven, high-quality solutions.

 ## 🛠️ Skills